michalsida/demo-oracle-mybatis/README.md

 </select>
 ```

-So there is DB function returning array of records, array is selected just any other DB table and result set is mapped
+So there is DB function returning array of records, array is selected like just any other DB table and result set is mapped
 to Java as any other MyBatis result set mapping.

 Supports this approach fetching rows by rows?
 MyBatis/JDBC cooperation supports step by step fetching now - just like